-Candidates at preparatory schools (UK only) should sit our Pre-test when they are in Year 7.
-The deadline for registration for the Pre-test is usually in early Spring Term of Year 7.
+Candidates at preparatory schools (UK only) should sit our pre-test when they are in Year 7.
+The registration deadline for the pre-test is Sunday 18th February 2024.
 All other applicants looking to join in Year 9 should sit the 13+ entrance exams when they are in Year 8.

-Our open events provide an opportunity for you to meet our Headmistress Mrs Marina Gardiner Legge and our dedicated staff, and current pupils whether virtually or in ‘real life’.
+Our Admissions Events provide an opportunity for you to meet our Head, Mrs Marina Gardiner Legge, and our dedicated staff and current pupils whether virtually or in person.

-We recommend applying as early as possible in the year preceding entry using our online application form.
-All applications for entry to Year 9 entry in September 2023 should be submitted by Sunday 20 February 2022 when your daughter is in Year 7.
+We recommend applying as early as possible using our online application form.
+All applications for entry to Year 9 entry in September 2025 should be submitted by Sunday 18th February 2024, when your daughter is in Year 7.
 Please check our Key Admissions Dates.

 You will be asked to upload a current passport photo.
-There is a non-refundable registration fee of £100 (£150 for overseas applicants).
+There is a non-refundable registration fee of £100.
 If you are in receipt of income support then we are able to waive this fee, providing proof of income support is sent through.
-Please contact our Registrar (email@example.com or 01865 478678) for further information.
+Please contact our Senior School Registrar (email@example.com or 01865 478678) for further information.

-We are aware that during the Covid-19 pandemic lockdown, different pupils had different educational experiences.
 Our assessments and interviews are looking for potential.
-We are looking at how candidates apply their knowledge and understanding based on topics which would form a common core which we feel should have been covered by all.
+We look for how candidates apply their knowledge and understanding based on topics which would form a common core which we feel should have been covered by all.

-We invite every candidate who sat the entrance exam to take part in an interview with the Headmistress or the Deputy Head.
+We invite every candidate who sat the entrance assessments to take part in an interview with the Head or a member of the Senior Leadership Team.
 At the interview, we aim to put candidates at their ease whilst also challenging them.
 This approach enables us to identify whether a pupil will truly thrive here, academically and otherwise.

 Reference from Current School

-Parents will be informed of the outcome of their application on Friday 8 April 2022.
+Parents will be informed of the outcome of their daughter’s application by Monday 8th April 2024.

 Acceptance of Offers

-The deadline for accepting offered places is Friday 15 July 2022.
+The deadline for accepting offered places is Monday 15th July 2024.
 On the acceptance of a place, a deposit of £1,000 is payable, which the school retains until the end of the pupil’s final term in the school and which is refunded within 12 weeks of her leaving, less any sums owing to the Girls’ Day School Trust or the school at that time.
-It is forfeited if the pupil does not take up the accepted place.
+The deposit is forfeited if the pupil does not take up the accepted place.

-Candidates in receipt of an offer for Year 9 also have the opportunity to apply for an Art, Drama, Music or Sport Scholarship (maximum 2 categories per candidate).
+Pre-test candidates in receipt of an offer for Year 9 in September 2025 also have the opportunity to apply for an Art, Drama, Music or Sport Scholarship (candidates can apply for up to 2 categories).
 We also offer Exhibitions in these categories.

-The Scholarship application deadline will be early January 2023.
-Shortlisted candidates will be interviewed in late January 2023, and the outcome will be communicated to you in February 2023.
-Please visit our Scholarship page for more information.
+Further details about the scholarship process and deadlines will be communicated to parents in the Autumn Term preceding the year of entry (i.e. Autumn Term 2024).
+The scholarship application deadline will be early January 2024.
+Shortlisted candidates will be interviewed in late January 2024, and the outcome will be communicated to you in February 2024.
+Please visit our Scholarships page for more information.